Translation of

 Project Synopsis

 This project supports completion of the translation into English of the entire contents of the Marmaros Yizkor Book entitled Sefer Marmarosh: mea ve-shishim kehilot kedoshot be- yishuvan u-ve-hurbanan (The Marmaros Book: One Hundred and Sixty Jewish Communities in their Prime and in their Destruction), compiled and edited by S.Y.
 Gross and Y. Yosef Cohen.
-Originally published in Tel Aviv, Israel in 1983 by the Beis Marmaros (The Federation of Jewish Survivors of the Marmaros Region).
-A second, expanded edition was published in 1996.
+Originally published in Tel Aviv, Israel in 1983 by the Beis Marmaros (The Federation of Jewish Survivors of the Marmaros Region), a second, expanded edition was published in 1996.
 Translations of this expanded edition will be placed online.
 Except for two introductory chapters, translated into Yiddish and English and published with the Yizkor Book, the entire document is in Hebrew.

 The 645-page book consists of two main sections.
 The first, seven-chapter section provides a comprehensive overview of the entire Marmaros region, together with its Jewish history, Torah, and culture.
 The second section consists of individual articles describing the history, community structure, and notable personages of each of the approximately 160 separate towns and cities in the region with a Jewish population.
-A small third section describes the Federation of Jewish Survivors of the Marmaros Region (Beis Marmaros) in Tel Aviv.
+A small third section describes the the Federation of Jewish Survivors of the Marmaros Region (Beis Marmaros) in Tel Aviv.
 Because of the region's numerous historical border changes, almost all the towns in Marmaros have had multiple names.
 Therefore, an integral part of this project is the preparation of online indices, which will cross-reference the variant town name names.

 Key Audiences